bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 The Resource Client (RC, aka "client") requests tokens from the AS and uses tokens at the RS.
 The RC is identified by its key, and can be known to the AS prior to the first request.
-The AS determines which policies apply to a given client.
+The AS determines which policies apply to a given RC.

 The Resource Server (RS) accepts tokens from the RC and validates them (potentially at the AS).
 The RS serves delegated resources